The-Taggart-Institute/container-essentials/2-setup/2-1_lab-virtualbox.md

 ![VBox-7](../img/2-1_vbox-7.png)

 You should now be logged into your server.

+Before departing the port forwarding dialog, add another rule to forward 8888 to port 80.
+This will be useful for testing web applications.

 And that's it for our first VM setup!.
 In the next lesson, we'll install Docker and confirm it's working.